Philosophy

 homebirth moms and babies

-In addition, I understand that pregnancy and birth are powerful, transformative rites of passage for a woman and her family.
-I work as a homebirth midwife in order to honor these special qualities of birth, and to assist families in having the gentlest and most empowered birth possible for them.
-During prenatal care I facilitate exploration of the emotional, social, and spiritual changes taking place.
-During birth I provide assistance and support while respecting the mother's autonomy and her unique needs and rhythms during this amazing time.
-After the birth, I facilitate mother/baby bonding and successful breastfeeding .
-I encourage families to maintain a calm, restful environment for mother and baby in the first few weeks postpartum, so that the deep bonding and integration of the baby among the family members may gently unfold.
+In addition, pregnancy and birth are powerful, transformative rites of passage for a woman and her family.
+Homebirth midwives can honor these special qualities of birth, and assist families in having the gentlest and most empowered birth possible for them.
+During prenatal care, midwives facilitate exploration of the emotional, social, and spiritual changes taking place.
+During birth, the mother's autonomy and her unique needs and rhythms are respected.
+After the birth, mother/baby bonding and successful breastfeeding are supported.
+Families are encouraged to maintain a calm, restful environment for mother and baby in the first few weeks postpartum, so that the deep bonding and integration of the baby among the family members may gently unfold.